leobudima/elogii-blog/content/elogii-awarded-a-spot-on-the-g-cloud12-framework-in-the-uk.md

 date = 2020-09-28T10:00:00Z
-description = "eLogii is now part of the G-Cloud 12 Framework which helps Public Sector Organizations find, evaluate, and buy cloud services from a selection of suppliers based in the United Kingdom." image = "/blog/uploads/elogii-news-g-cloud12-framework.jpg" tags = ["Route Optimization Software", "Delivery Management Platform"] title = "eLogii awarded a spot on the G-Cloud12 Framework in the UK" type = "post"
+description = "eLogii is now part of the G-Cloud 12 Framework which helps Public Sector Organizations find, evaluate, and buy cloud services from a selection of suppliers based in the United Kingdom." image = "/blog/uploads/elogii-news-g-cloud12-framework.jpg" tags = ["Multi Stop Routing Software", "Last-Mile Delivery Software", "Delivery Management Software", "Last-Mile Delivery Software", "Route Optimization Software", "Delivery Management Platform"] title = "eLogii awarded a spot on the G-Cloud12 Framework in the UK" type = "post"